 Liens over real estate are not possible.
 In the case of insolvency, contractors may attempt to place a lien over goods or materials delivered to the site until payment is received.
 Contractors may also attempt to satisfy their debts through retention of title clauses.
-For this reason, from an employer's perspective it is important to ensure that contractors who have not been paid vacate the site promptly and the site is secured against trespass.
+For this reason, from an employer's perspective, it is important to ensure that contractors who have not been paid vacate the site promptly and the site is secured against trespass.

-Contractors are afforded some statutory protection against the risk of non-payment by section 6 of the CCA, which states that payment disputes should be settled by the decision of an adjudicator, which will be final and binding.
+Contractors are afforded some statutory protection against the risk of non-payment by section 6 of the Construction Contracts Act 2013 (CCA), which states that payment disputes should be settled by the decision of an adjudicator, which is final and binding in certain circumstances.
 The appointment of an adjudicator will be either agreed by the parties or appointed by the Minister for Public Expenditure and Reform.
+The adjudicator's decision is only binding: